-Once completing your ride it is wise to remove any build up of snow, ice, mud and grime.
-Not only will this help you keep the ATV longer and in good condition for resale but will eliminate potential hazards the next time you use the ATV.
-Wash the ATV in warm soapy water then allow it to dry.
+Once your ride is completed it is wise to remove any build up of snow, ice, mud and grime.
+Not only will this help you keep the vehicle longer and in good condition for resale but will eliminate potential hazards the next time you use the vehicle.
+Wash your vehicle in warm soapy water then allow it to dry.
 (A towel may help).
-Do not wash the ATV outside during freezing weather.
+Do not wash the vehicle outside during freezing weather.
 Apply appropriate lubrication as described in the MAINTENANCE section.